 Parliamentary constituency boundaries are reviewed periodically by independent Boundary Commissions.
 This House of Commons Library briefing summarises the current rules and procedures for boundary changes and how they have changed over time.
 It also gives an overview how the number of MPs has reached the current level of 650.

 Who are overseas voters and what is the 15-year rule?

-British citizens living overseas are entitled to be registered to vote in UK Parliamentary elections for up to 15 years in the constituency they were registered in before leaving the UK.
+British citizens living overseas are currently entitled to be registered to vote in UK Parliamentary elections for up to 15 years in the constituency in which they were registered before leaving the UK.
 This category of voter, ‘overseas voters’, are not entitled to vote in UK local elections or elections to the devolved assemblies.
 There are different arrangements for the armed forces and these are covered in the Library briefing, Armed forces voting.

 Until 2015 the number of overseas voters registered to vote had never risen above 35,000.
 In the annual ONS electoral register figures of December 2016 this had risen to 264,000.
 This was largely because of an overseas voter registration campaign in the run up to the 2015 General Election and interest in the 2016 referendum on the UK’s membership of the EU.

 At the UK General Election of 2017 there were a record 285,000 registered overseas voters.
 At the time Government estimated that this is about 20% of eligible expats under the current 15-year limit.
 Since that peak the number dropped back to around 125,000 in December 2018 but rose to 233,000 for the December 2019 General Election.